epfl-theos/r4-project/README.md

 ## About

 This is code and documentation relating to the investigation of the "Rule of 4".
+The large files containing SOAP (Smooth Overlap of Atomic Positions) vectors and databases'visualizations can be found on the Materials Cloud archive.

 ## Repository organization

 - `src/` - Source code.
 - `doc/` - Documentation
+- `img/' - Images

 ## Acknowledgments